Image

 Key Points:

 •Neornithischia is the sister-group to Thyreophora.
-It contains the Marginocephalia, the Ornithopoda, and a series of basal forms.
+It contains Marginocephalia, Ornithopoda, Thescelosauridae, and a series of basal forms.

 •Ornithopods showed extensive modification of their chewing ability, culminating in the mobile skulls and dental batteries of Hadrosauridae.